-Our goal is to see year-on-year progress, where our students have achieved and attained highly in comparison to non-PP national data.
-In order to achieve this, we recognise that every student in receipt of PP funding is unique, requiring individualised support and tailored focus, so our approach both at an individual and organisational level may be amended year-on-year to best suit the needs of our students.
+Our goal is to see year-on-year progress, where our pupils have achieved and attained highly in comparison to non-PP national data.
+To achieve this, we recognise that every pupil in receipt of PP funding is unique, requiring individualised support and tailored focus, so our approach both at an individual and organisational level may be amended year-on-year to best suit the needs of our pupils.
 At Welwyn St. Mary's, we operate a tiered approach to our Pupil Premium spending:

-1. Quality first teaching and access to the curriculum:
+Quality first teaching and access to the curriculum: